chrisbrooksbank-parliament/opendata-mcp-lab/README.md

 ## Example Prompts

-- What is happening now in the House of Lords?
+- What is happening now in both houses
+- show me interests of Sir Keir Starmer
 - Who is Boris Johnson?
 - Search Erskine May for references to the mace.
 - Are there any statutory instruments about harbours?
 - Who is the member with ID 1471?
 - What treaties involve Spain?
 - Show the full data from this pasted API result: {PasteApiResultHere}
-- What are the registered interests for member 172?
 - Search Commons Divisions for the keyword "refugee"
 - What recent bills are about fishing?
 - Which committees are focused on women’s issues?